bernhardAxonIvy/doc/source/engine-guide/configuration/notification/index.rst

 .. rubric:: Events

 You can configure which events are sent over which channels.
 If nothing is configured all Events are distributed over the given channel.
-If you specifcy `Events` of a channel only those events are sent.
-All available events are:  However, users can individually set the notification settings in Axon Ivy Portal.
+If you disable `Events:AllKinds` and specify `Events:Kinds` for a channel only those events are sent.
+However, users can individually set the notification settings in Axon Ivy Portal.
+All available events are:

 - **new-task**: If a user has a new task assignment (also on delegation)